NVIDIA/aistore/docs/performance.md

 ## Maximum number of open files

-This must be done before running benchmarks, let alone deploying AIS inproduction - the maximum number of open file descriptors must be increased.
+This must be done before running benchmarks, let alone deploying AIS in production - the maximum number of open file descriptors must be increased.

 The corresponding system configuration file is `/etc/security/limits.conf`.

 > In Linux, the default per-process maximum is 1024.
-It is **strongly recommended** to raise it to at least `100,000`.
+It is **strongly recommended** to raise it to at least `100,000` for AIStore processes.

 Here's a full replica of [/etc/security/limits.conf](https://github.com/NVIDIA/aistore/blob/main/deploy/conf/limits.conf) that we use for development _and_ production.

 To check your current settings, run `ulimit -n` or `tail /etc/security/limits.conf`.

-To increase the limits, copy the following 5 lines into `/etc/security/limits.conf`:
+To increase the limits, copy the following lines into `/etc/security/limits.conf`:

 ```console
 $ tail /etc/security/limits.conf